North Staffordshire Railway: Before the railway

 The area of north Staffordshire known today as the City of Stoke-on-Trent was already a thriving industrial area before the arrival of the railways.
 The establishment of the pottery industry and the development of coal and ironstone mines in the 18th century had provided a need for materials, most noticeably clay, to be brought into the area.
 A corresponding need also arose for the resulting fragile pottery goods to be taken away from the area.
-This need had given rise in the mid to late 18th century of the construction of the Trent & Mersey Canal (T&M) and its various branches.
+This need had given rise in the mid to late 18th century of the construction of the Trent and Mersey Canal (T&M) and its various branches.
 Opened in 1777 it was a spectacular success and paid dividends reaching 75% in 1822.
 By 1845 this had fallen to a still impressive 30% despite the onset of railway development in the northwest England.
 In 1836 the canal carried 184500 LT of goods away and brought in 143610 LT.

-It was the Trent & Mersey Canal company that built the first railway in north Staffordshire when in 1776 it was granted powers to build a railway, or plateway, from Caldon Low limestone quarries to the canal basin at Froghall in the Churnet Valley.
+It was the Trent and Mersey Canal Company that built the first railway in north Staffordshire when in 1776 it was granted powers in the Trent and Mersey Canal Act 1776 (16 Geo.
+3. c.
+32) to build a railway, or plateway, from Caldon Low limestone quarries to the canal basin at Froghall in the Churnet Valley.